Michael-Wester/gb_discord_bot/README.md

 `pip install pillow`

-Requires the gameboy roms to be stored folder named 'roms' in the project root
+Requires the initiated gameboy roms to be stored folder named 'roms' in the project root.

 Requires DISCORD_TOKEN to be stored in the .env file